stephaneisenbach/regenerative-money-supply/money-supply-in-terms-of-stability-draft.md

 Public blockchains provide an ideal technological framework for implementing and auditing such models, due to their transparency, immutability, and decentralized nature.

 While most economic models assume a homogeneous and closed monetary system, real-world applications must operate in heterogeneous and overlapping economic contexts.
-This highlights the need for new analytical frameworks capable of evaluating the performance and systemic impact of regenerative currencies within complex, multi-system environments.
+This highlights the need for analytical frameworks capable of evaluating the performance and systemic impact of regenerative currencies within complex, multi-system environments.

 ### Use Case: The »terra plena Project«